 The game is considered a spiritual successor to two earlier visual novel / interactive fiction adventure games from Squaresoft: The Death Trap and Will: The Death Trap II.
 As such, the game is often considered the third and final entry of the Death Trap trilogy, despite having a separate storyline.
 Like the two previous Death Trap games, Alpha became popular among Japanese computer gamers of that era, for its advanced real-time animated cutscenes, epic cyberpunk space opera narrative, chiptune soundtrack, and scantily-clad heroine.

-The game was notable for its epic, cyberpunk, space opera narrative, which surprised players at the time with unexpected plot twists.
+The game was notable for its epic, cyberpunk, space opera narrative, which surprised players at the time with unexpected plot twists (including an unexpected twist ending).
 It featured several plot elements that would later carry over to the Final Fantasy series, such as a heroine who suffers from amnesia and a rebellion against a corrupt repressive government.
 The plot also has some similarities to the proto-Matrix cyberpunk anime Megazone 23, which released a year earlier, as well as some plot elements similar to the later Phantasy Star series of space opera RPG's.

 In 2101 AD, taking millions of immigrants on board, the first interstellar starship DAEDALOS left home for the planet ALPHA.
 People knew that they would not live to see ALPHA, but their hearts were full of hope for the new frontier.

 A few centuries have since passed, and none of the initial crew are still alive.
 Not knowing what they are for, their children live without dreams, without hope.

 Upon the hills stands a girl, with her hair flowing in the breeze.
 She knew nothing, nothing but her name...
 Chris.

 The game begins with Chris standing upon a hill, and then suddenly noticing an explosion occurring in a nearby stadium, sparking the beginning of a revolution against a corrupt repressive government...